White Part of the Eye Swollen like Jelly

 - The conjunctive appears like a jelly-like blister due to excess fluid.

-- Chemosis can be caused by ocular surface trauma, infection, allergy, and thyroid eye disease.
+- Causes of chemosis include ocular surface trauma, infection, allergy, and thyroid eye disease.

 What is Chemosis?

 Chemosis is swelling or edema of the white part of the eye.
 The conjunctiva, or front surface of the eye, appears like a jelly-like blister due to excess fluid.
-It will often clear on its own or after the underlying condition is treated.1 Chemosis is caused by a direct insult to conjunctival endothelial cells.2 In some cases, the chemosis may cause conjunctival bleeding.
+It will often clear on its own or after treatment of the underlying condition.1 Chemosis is caused by a direct insult to conjunctival endothelial cells.2 In some cases, this inflammation can cause bleeding.

 Understanding Chemosis

 Chemosis is common and can be caused by a number of conditions including trauma, infection, allergy, obstruction of lymphatic and venous outflow, and inflammation of the conjunctiva.3 Common eye conditions that cause chemosis include: allergic conjunctivitis, viral conjunctivitis and bacterial conjunctivitis.
-Thyroid eye disease and ocular surface exposure can also be the cause of conjunctival chemosis.
+Conjunctival chemosis can also result from thyroid eye disease and ocular surface exposure.

 Viral Conjunctivitis